-Awardees will be required to complete an Interim Reporting Form at September 4th, 2024, to provide WHC with a status update on the project.
+Awardees will be required to complete an Interim Reporting Form by September 15th, 2025, to provide WHC with a status update on the project.

 Failure to submit all necessary/requested documentation for final reporting by the deadline may result in the forfeit of the final installment.